 Our life with God is often referred to as a journey.
 Participants will be encouraged to reflect upon their formation history and celebrate their unique spiritual journey in the urban context.
 We will also look at a variety of spiritual practices that are invitations to a deeper sense of God's presence in one's interior life and in the world.
 For many in urban ministry there is a tendency to choose busyness over fullness.
 Historical spiritual practices of the Church can guide us into a richer faith journey and fuller life rather than simple busyness.
 The intent of the course is practical, experiential, and formational.
 Included in the course will be both a teaching component and formation group sessions.

 MNST 6354 – The Practice of Urban Ministry

-This course incorporates readings, films, conversations and interaction with individuals and a pilgrimage to major sites of racial significance in Chicago and the broader American context.
+This course incorporates readings, films, conversations, interaction with individuals, and a pilgrimage to major sites of racial significance in Chicago and the broader American context.
 The focus is on cross-cultural and cross-racial relationship dynamics leading to a greater cultural intelligence on racial and cultural issues in the church.
 The course will explore the biblical, theological, sociological, political, cultural, and psychological dimensions of the struggle for racial justice and its contemporary implications for ministry.